patilanup246/patilanup246.github.io/index.md

                     <a href="mailto:patilanup246@gmail.com">patilanup246@gmail.com</a>
                 </div>
                 <p class="lead mb-5">
-                    Over the last 6+ years, I have worked extensively in Web Scraping,Python and Dot Net technology.\n
+                    Over the last 6+ years, I have worked extensively in Web Scraping,Python and Dot Net technology.</br>

-                    I am creating automated data extraction systems for more than 4 years now.
-Any security can be bypassed.\n
+                    I am creating automated data extraction systems for more than 5 years now.
+Any security can be bypassed.</br>

                     I have already scraped millions of records out of dozens of websites.
 Some of the websites were secured (banning IP address, showing no results, etc.).
 Proxy support is a must when we are talking about secured web sites.
-Randomizing them with every request increases chances of not being caught by automated security systems.\n
+Randomizing them with every request increases chances of not being caught by automated security systems.</br>

                     To get the most within the shortest period of time I am running several scrape scripts.
 It helps me to scrape much faster than most of other scrapers.
-Running multiple scripts is crucial when we need to get the results as fast as possible.\n
+Running multiple scripts is crucial when we need to get the results as fast as possible.</br>

                     My scrape scripts can look like a human that manually gathers information.
-This can be achieved by giving false web browser, simulating key presses, making pauses after each scrape (pause duration depends on the scraped amount of information), etc.\n
+This can be achieved by giving false web browser, simulating key presses, making pauses after each scrape (pause duration depends on the scraped amount of information), etc.</br>

                     My scrapings are always made precisely for my clients.
                 </p>